-This is version 1.0 of the manual.
-The latest version of the manual can always be found in the Support section at heusinkveld.com.
+This is version 1.3 of the manual.
+The latest version of the manual can at heusinkveld.com/support .

 Contact

 If you have any questions which are not covered in this manual or in the instruction videos, feel free to send us an email at support@heusinkveld.com.